Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 It means an app is collecting information like your email address that it uses for the purposes of connecting the dots about who you are.
 Companies could be tying together what you do in different apps and websites — and even what you buy in physical stores.

-By Apple’s definition, “tracking” covers targeting ads, measuring the effectiveness of ads or contributing to a data broker who’s likely keeping a file on you.
+By Apple’s definition, “tracking” covers targeting ads, measuring the effectiveness of ads or contributing to a data broker that is probably keeping a file on you.

 Data Linked to You: This section shows you the ways apps are collecting and possibly sharing data that they can tie back to you.